byro0487/Search-Radius/readme.txt

 Each method inside the code is well commented to know further details.

 Note:(Future)
-Further scope, we can integrate our application with search engine in order to improve the searching.
+Further scope, we can integrate our application with search engine in order to improve the search performance.
-Example: Apache lucene is integrated with this application fora test example.
+Example: Apache lucene is integrated with this application for a test example.